silx-kit/pyFAI/doc/source/design/ai.rst

 - No splitting

-    The whole intensity is assigned to the center of the pixel and rebinned using a simple histogram
+    The whole intensity is assigned to the center of the pixel and rebinned using a simple histogram.
+    Each pixel contributes to a single bin.

 - Bounding box pixel splitting

-    The pixel is abstracted by a box surrounding it with, making calculation easier but blurring a bit the image
+    The pixel is abstracted by a box surrounding it with, making calculation easier but blurring a bit the image.
+Each pixel contributes to multiple bins.

 - Tight pixel splitting

     The pixel is represented by its actual corner position, offering a very precise positioning in space.
+The splitting of the pixels is not trivial at all, especially in 2D.

 The main issue with pixel splitting arose from 2D integration and the handling of pixel laying on the chi-discontinuity.